LisaCharlotteKane/marketing-program-tr/src/prd.md

    - Why: Enable analysis of aggregated campaign data for better decision making
    - Success: Users can filter data by region, country, and quarter to gain actionable insights

+7. **ROI Dashboard**
+   - What: Visual dashboard showing ROI metrics, funnel progression, and performance indicators based on campaign table data
+   - Why: Provide at-a-glance insight into campaign effectiveness and return on investment
+   - Success: Accurate ROI calculation and visualization that updates dynamically with campaign changes

 ## Design Direction

 ### Visual Tone & Identity